 There are some people who pursue vampirism as a form of theology, living the spiritual lifestyle with respect for human life.
 The Temple of the Vampire is located in the South Sound region of Western Washington.
 Its members believe vampirism and the vampire way of life is the next step in human evolution, and the temple has been in existence for a quarter of a century.
 There are members from all around the world.
-Learn more about their philosophy and belief system in the video below.

-Although some psychic vampires wouldn't identify themselves as such and might be surprised to hear others call them energy vampires, many people believe this is a real thing.
+Although some psychic vampires wouldn't self-identify as such and might be surprised to hear others call them energy vampires, many people believe this is a real thing.
 Psychic vampires are people who leave you drained just from being in their presence because something in them pulls your energy away from you.
 They absorb your energy, leaving them recharged and you drained.
 While some people do self-identify as psychic vampires, most are not aware they take and absorb your energy.
 They often become this way because they are trapped in their own cycle of negative energy and need to gather energy from others to recharge.
 It may be difficult to recognize people with these traits until you notice your energy always drops when they are around.

 Vampirism as a Medical Condition